-13.1.
-Separation from the University Pending Appeal
+13.2 Separation from the University Pending Appeal

-In cases where the sanction(s) imposed on the student involves suspension or expulsion, the VPSA may exclude the student from the University property during the pendency of the appeal.
+In cases where the sanction(s) imposed on the student involves suspension or expulsion, the Vice President for Student Affairs may exclude the student from the University property during the pendency of the appeal.

-13.2.
+13.3.
 Appeals Decision

-The Vice President for Student Affairs shall have the authority to:
+The Vice President for Student Affairs has the authority to:

 - a.
-Sustain the Hearing Decision of the Dean of Students, including the sanction(s) imposed. - b.
-Alter the sanction imposed by the Dean of Students by reducing or increasing the severity of the sanction(s). - c.
-Remand the case to the Dean of Students for further consideration. - d.
-Reverse the Hearing Decision of the Dean of Students.
+Sustain the hearing decision of the Dean of Students or designee, including the sanction(s) imposed. - b.
+Alter the sanction imposed by the Dean of Students or designee by reducing or increasing the severity of the sanction(s). - c.
+Remand the case to the Dean of Students or designee for further consideration. - d.
+Reverse the hearing decision of the Dean of Students or designee.

-The decision of the VPSA will be transmitted in writing to the appealing student and to the Dean of Students within fourteen (14) days of the receipt of the appeal.
-The complainant will be notified of the Appeal Review decision as allowed by law and institutional policy.
+The decision of the Vice President for Student Affairs will be transmitted in writing to the appealing student and/or organization and to the Dean of Students or designee within fourteen (14) days after the receipt of the appeal.
+The complainant will be notified of the appeal decision in conduct hearing appeals that involve sexual misconduct or crimes of violence.
 The decision of the Vice President for Student Affairs or designee on all conduct hearing appeals is the final decision of the University.